ioccc-src/mkiocccentry/jparse/json_util_README.md

 	-q		Quiet mode, do not print to stdout (def: print stuff to stdout)
 ```

-Additional command line options will be added on a utility-by-utility basis.
+Additional command line options will be added on a utility by utility basis.

-In this document, we assume that all utilities have the following options:

 ## Common exit codes

+In this document, we assume that all utilities have the following exit codes:

 ```
 Exit codes: